2026 New U.S. Driving License Rule for Seniors, Every Over 70 Need To Know

 • Medical Reports: Doctors in certain states must report conditions like dementia or epilepsy that could impair driving.

-No state revokes licenses just because you hit a birthday milestone—it’s all about ability.
+No state revokes licenses just because you hit a birthday milestone, it’s all about ability.
+To make this clearer, check out this table summarizing rules in a few key states.

 StateAge ThresholdRenewal Cycle for SeniorsKey Requirements